Adityadothub/tata-iq-ai-credit-delinquency-job-simulation/README.md

 ---

 ## 🗂️ Repository Structure
-- `Certificate/` → 📜 Completion certificate from Forage
 - `Data/` → 🗄️ Datasets or sample data (if applicable)
 - `Notebooks/` → 📓 Analysis and experimentation
 - `Analysis/` → 📊 EDA findings and risk indicators